JackKelly/light-speed-io/design.md

 TODO.
 Things to consider:

-Within LSIO, the pipeline for the IO ops is something like this:
+Within LSIO, the pipeline for the IO ops will be something like this:

 - User submits a Vector of `FileChunks`.
 - In the main thread:
     - We need to get the file size for:
         - any `EntireFiles`.
 If these exist, then we need to get the file size ahead-of-time, so we can pre-allocate a memory buffer.
         - any `MultiRange`s which include offsets from the end of the file, iff the backend doesn't natively support offsets from the end of the file (or maybe this should be the backend's problem?
 Although I'd guess it'd be faster to get all file sizes in one go, ahead of time?)
+        - in the MVP, let's get the file sizes in the main thread, using the easiest (blocking) method.
+In later versions, we can get the file sizes async.
+(Getting filesizes async might be useful when, for example, we need to read huge numbers of un-sharded Zarr chunks).
     - For any `MultiRange`s, LSIO optimizes the sequence of ranges.
 This is dependent on `IoConfig`, but shouldn't be dependent on the IO backend.
 Maybe this could be implemented as a set of methods on `ByteRange`?
-        - Merge any overlapping read requests (e.g. if the user requests `[..1000, ..100]` then only actually read `..1000`, but return - as the second chunk - a memory copy of the last 100 bytes).
+        - Merge any overlapping read requests (e.g. if the user requests `[..1000, ..100]` then only actually read `..1000`, but return - as the second chunk - an immutable slice of the last 100 bytes).
 Maybe don't implement this in the MVP.
 But check that the design can support this.
+        - (We should probably enforce that the data read from disk is always immutable.
+That will make the design easier and faster: If the data is always immutable, then we can use slices instead of copies when apportioning merged reads).
         - Merge nearby reads into smaller reads, depending on `IoConfig`.
         - Split large reads into multiple smaller reads, depending on `IoConfig.max_megabytes_of_single_read`.
-        - Detect contiguous chunks, and use `readv`.
+        - Detect contiguous chunks destined for different buffers, and use `readv` to read these.
 (Although we should benchmark `readv` vs `read`).
+        - Merging and splitting read operations means that there's no longer a one-to-one mapping between chunks that the _user_ requested, and chunks that LSIO will request from the storage subsystem.
+This raises some important design questions:
+            - How do we ensure that each of the user's chunks are processes in their own threads.
+(The transform function supplied by the user probably expects the chunks that the user requested)
             - Perhaps we need a new type for the _optimized_ byte ranges?
 We need to express:
                 - "_this single optimized read started life as multiple, nearby reads.
-After performing this single read, the memory buffer will need to be split into sub-chunks, and those sub-chunks processed in parallel.
+After performing this single read, the memory buffer will need to be sliced, and those slices processed in parallel.
 And we may want to throw away some data.
 The IO backend should be encouraged to use `readv` if available, to directly read into multiple buffers.
 (POSIX can use `readv` to read sockets as well as files.)_"
                 - "_this single optimized read started life as n multiple, overlapping reads.
 The user is expecting n slices (views) of this memory buffer_"
                 - "_these multiple optimized reads started life as a single read request.
 Create one large memory buffer.
 And each sub-chunk should be read directly into a different slice of the memory buffer._"
                 - Maybe the answer is that the optimization step should be responsible for allocating the memory buffers, and it just submits a sequence of abstracted `readv` operations to the IO backend?
 If the backend can't natively perform `readv` then it's trivial for the backend to split one `readv` call into multiple `read`s.
 But!
 We should only allocate memory buffers when we're actually ready to read!
 Say we want to read 1,000,000 chunks.
 Using io_uring, we won't actually submit all 1,000,000 read requests at once: instead we'll keep the submission ring topped up with, say, 64 tasks.
 If the user wants all 1,000,000 chunks returned then we have no option but to allocate all 1,000,000 chunks.
 But if, instead, the user wants each chunk to be processed and then moved into a common final array, then we only have to allocate 64 buffers per thread.
         - Pass this optimized sequence to the IO backend (e.g. `IoUringLocal`).
 - For `IoUringLocal`, the main thread spins up _n_ io_uring rings, and _n_ worker threads (where _n_ defaults to the number of logical CPU cores, or the number of requested read ops, which ever is smaller - there's no point spinning up 32 threads if we only have 2 read operations!).
 Each worker thread gets its own completion ring.
 The main thread is responsible for submitting operations to all _n_ submission rings.
 The worker threads all write to a single, shared channel, to say when they've completed a task, which tells the main thread to submit another task to that thread's submission queue.
 This design should be faster than the main thread creating single queue of tasks, which each worker thread reads from.
 Queues block.
 Blocking is bad!
     - The main thread:
         - Starts by splitting all the operations into _n_ lists.
 For example, if we start with 1,000,000 read operations, and have 10 CPU cores, then we end up with 100,000 read ops per CPU core.